microsoft/playwright/docs/api.md

   - `dumpio` <[boolean]> Whether to pipe the browser process stdout and stderr into `process.stdout` and `process.stderr`.
 Defaults to `false`.
   - `env` <[Object]> Specify environment variables that will be visible to the browser.
 Defaults to `process.env`.
   - `devtools` <[boolean]> **Chromium-only** Whether to auto-open a Developer Tools panel for each tab.
 If this option is `true`, the `headless` option will be set `false`.
+  - `slowMo` <[number]> Slows down Playwright operations by the specified amount of milliseconds.
+Useful so that you can see what is going on.
+Defaults to 0.
 - returns: <[Promise]<[BrowserContext]>> Promise which resolves to the browser app instance.

 Launches browser instance that uses persistent storage located at `userDataDir`.